 Please note, requests are:

-For help with special orders, contact your subject specialist.
+For help with special orders, contact your librarian by subject.
 Reserved materials may require copyright permission.

-We can help your replace costly commercial textbooks with alternative or open access teaching materials.
+We can help you replace costly commercial textbooks with alternative or open access teaching materials.

 We can help you replace traditional commercial textbooks with more affordable learning materials, including alternative textbooks and open access materials for use.